Samarkand Pilaf

 13. Step 13:

-Cover the pan with a lid and simmer the dish for 20 minutes.
+Cover the pot with a lid and simmer the dish for 20 minutes.

 14. Step 14:

-Then put the rice on top, smooth it out.
+Then spread the rice on top and level it out.

 15. Step 15:

-Pour hot water so that it completely covers the rice.
-Cover the pan again.
-Cook the pilaf for 10 minutes.
+Pour in hot water so it completely covers the rice.
+Cover the pot again and cook the pilaf for 10 minutes.

 16. Step 16:

-Gently mix the rice layer, trying not to touch the meat and vegetables.
+Gently stir just the rice layer, trying not to disturb the meat and vegetables.
 Cook for another 10 minutes.
-Then remove the pan from the heat and let it brew under the lid for another 15 minutes.
+Then take the pot off the heat and let it rest, covered, for another 15 minutes.

 17. Step 17:

-Put a layer of rice on the dish.
-Then, with a wide spoon, pick up a layer of meat and vegetables and, turning it over, put it on the rice without stirring.
-Serve the pilaf to the table hot.
-Bon appetit!
+Spoon a layer of rice onto a serving platter.
+Then scoop up the meat and vegetables with a wide spoon and, flipping it over, lay it on the rice without stirring.
+Serve the pilaf hot.
+Enjoy!

 Caloric content of the products possible in the composition of the dish